 Our recommendations will be; tied rope as the cheap/fast need it only for a while answer, rope with eye spices for a better medium-term (1 to 3 years of useful life), and wire for the best, longest-lasting, answer.

-Butterfly Cover $271.
 Sunshine will fade the color of the deck or graphic insert.
 Protect your investment.
-We normally have Grey in stock, with other/custom colors usually available quickly.
+We normally have Gray in stock, with other/custom colors usually available quickly.
 Additional shipping charges may apply to custom colors.
 Contact us for colors/availability.
-NOTE; cover prices have been increasing rapidly over the past couple years, the above price is for mid-2019.
-As of summer 2019 we are OUT OF STOCK but the cover shop has some on the shelf so we can still get them (Grey only) fairly quickly.
 Use the above Contact link if you want to order (shipping typically $15-20).

 If you would like more information on these products, send us an info request.